A Ray Of Hope

 "Yes, of course," she replied, uncertainty in her tone.

-"Right.
+"Right!
 That means I'll be talking to Coran and making the decisions for the team, not you.
 Do you think you can handle that?"
 Keith watched her closely, checking for any signs of petulance or discontent.
-He found none, and was deeply relieved.
 Chain of command was a tricky thing at the best of times, which this certainly wasn't.

 "I understand, Captain. " She replied staunchly, then hesitated before adding, "I mean, Captain...sir."
 She unconsciously straightened her posture and actually looked as if she'd snap off a salute at any minute.

 Keith stared at her for a full minute, trying to comprehend what had just happened.
 The whole foundation of their relationship had just turned upside down.
 It was just too strange to think of her this way right now, as a peer, and as a soldier under his direction.
 He wanted to laugh at her earnestness, but didn't have it in him to tease her when she was trying so hard to do the right thing, not to mention it certainly would be unprofessional of him to do so.
 And yet, it was sorely tempting…

 "We'll work out all the logistics later, but I will say that you don't need to address me as sir-no one on the team does.
 First names are fine with me, Princess."